reihunter360/project-valkyria-irc/documentation/README.txt

 for a full list of everything this version does.
 Listed below are some of the highlights.

+* Added Ignition Techs
+These are special techniques that can only be accessed while using an ignition.
+Each ignition has its own techniques.
+Unlike regular techniques, these do not have to be purchased to be used and can also be used with any weapon equipped.

+* Added Dragonballs
+Dragonballs can be randomly found only by winning boss battles.
+When all 7 are collected the dragon Shenron will grant a powerful bonus to the next ten active battles.

+* Added the ability to control shadow clones
+First, you must be using the Doppelganger style or else they'll still control themselves.
+Next, when it's the clone's turn, use !shadow (command [tech/skill name]) (target) to do it. commands are: taunt, attack, tech, skill.
+For example: !shadow tech inferno bee

 * Added New Skills:
 - Added the Killer Trait skills.
 These skills are passive and will increase melee damage to monster family types.
+- Added the active skill: BloodSpirit.
+This skill works like BloodBoost only instead of STR it gives INT.
+- Added the passive skill: DivineBlessing.
+This skill reduces the chance of a curse night from happening.
+  It's a cumulative effect (muchlike BackGuard).

 * Changes
+- Changed a lot of code to make it much more efficient.
+The bot should be faster now when clearing out files.
+- Changed the active skill Third Eye so that it only works on physical attacks.
+It also now has its own dodge message.
+- Changed the chance of certain monsters building a demon portal from 35% down to 25%.
+- Changed the AbsorbIG Augment so that it's weaker on players and stronger on monsters.
+- Changed Just Release so that shadow copies cannot use it.
+- Changed the way the scoreboard is generated so that the scores are a little more reasonable.
+- Changed the !save battle streak command so that it can be used once an hour, down from once every 2 hours.
+- Changed the !reload battle streak command so that it will work on a winning streak as long as it's 10 or under.
+- Changed the amount of conquest points players lose if the battle was lost on the first turn.

 * Fixes
 - Fixed an issue with the wrong password counter not being reset sometimes after logging in.
-- Fixed an issue in which cure-status type items (such as tonic) would not cure confuse and would actually make it worse.
+- Fixed an issue in which cure-status type items (such as tonic) would not cure confuse.
 - Fixed a bug that Raiden found in which new characters wouldn't be able to equip armor.
 - Fixed a bug in which monster snatch descriptions weren't being displayed.
 - Fixed a bug in which the demon portal's idle description wasn't being displayed.
 - Fixed a bug with the error messages in !view-info
 - Fixed a bug in which the total deaths of monsters/bosses were being increased by 2 if killed by an AOE.
 - Fixed a bug in which battles with monster summons could potentially freeze and never end.
-- Fixed a bug in which bot admins would sometimes be unable to force a character to create a shadow clone using the 'does' command.
+- Fixed a bug in which bot admins would sometimes be unable to force a character to create a shadow clone
 - Fixed a bug in which the "has no skills" message wouldn't display when a character had no skills.
 - Fixed a bug in which DCC battles would potentially freeze if a key is rewarded.
+- Fixed a bug in which sometimes using a single hit tech after a multi-hit tech would cause some errors.
+- Fixed a bug in which anyone could use any ignition as long as he/she had the IG for it even if he/she didn't purchase it beforehand.
+- Fixed a bug in which capped healing amounts were not working right.

 Again, this isn't everything.
 Be sure to read the versions.txt in the documentation folder for a full list of everything

  _______________________________________________________________________
 /                                                                       \